sanskrit/learnsanskrit.org/content/guide/sentences/agreement.md

 }

-In each example above, one word is the subject {s sarpaH} and the other word describes it {s kRSNaH}, If the sentence uses a word like {s ca} ("and"), the describing word should match the number of all of the subjects combined:
+In each example above, one word is the subject ({s sarpaH}) and the other word describes it ({s kRSNaH}).
+The genders, cases, and numbers of these words completely match.

+If the sentence uses a word like {s ca} ("and") to connect multiple nominals, the describing word should match the number of all of its described words
+together:

 {ex

 rAmo yodhaH.
 Rama is a warrior.
+(singular number)

 rAmo lakSmaNaz ca [yodhau].
 Rama and Lakshmana are [warriors].
+(dual number)

 rAmo lakSmaNo bharataz ca [yodhAH].
 Rama, Lakshmana, and Bharata are [warriors].
+(plural number)

 }

-If the sentence uses a word like {s vA} ("or"), the describing word usually matches the number of the last word:
+But if the sentence uses a word like {s vA} ("or"), the describing word usually matches the number of the last word:

 {ex